shaheinm/gtfebproject3/README.md

 ## Instructions

+*You can edit a text file directly on GitHub!*

+But if you want to do it the developer way:

 - Pull the repository
 - Create a new branch on your machine - `git checkout -b YOUR_BRANCH_NAME`
 - Edit and save the `teams.txt` file with your group's information using the template at the top.